mzkhalid039/Polarization-Calculation/README.md

 5. A polarization.txt file containing the polarization values will be created in the same directory as the script.

 ## Usage of [pcpolarization.py](./bcpolarization.py)
   Place the input (polar) CONTCAR and output (non-polar) POSCAR file in the same folder as the script.
 Run the script and it will give a prompt to enter formal charges for the elements.
-Enter the values and you will get the final polarization values in units of $\micro$C/m$^2$.
+Enter the values and you will get the final polarization values in units of $\micro C/m^2$.

 #Note: The input files should have the same format as the standard VASP input/output file format.